 - Medicare.
 A program funded and administered by the federal government, Medicare is made available to every American over the age of 65 and to those under 65 who have a disability.
 Despite the fact that Medicare is a federal program, coverage can vary from state to state.
 The insurance covers most aspects of health care, but excludes most forms of long-term care; only short-term nursing home care after surgery or an acute medical crisis is covered.

 - Medicaid.
 Another government benefit, Medicaid is aimed at helping those with low incomes who cannot afford the out-of-pocket expense of their health care.
-Those in need of long-term care can often take advantage of this program, if they meet certain qualifications.
+Those in need of long-term care can often take advantage of this program if they meet certain qualifications.
 One common myth about Medicaid is that a person will not be eligible if she has too many assets.
 This is not always the case, since there are ways to legally protect your assets to increase your chance of qualification.

 - Veteran's Benefits.
-Many seniors and their families are unaware of a little-known veteran's benefit available to wartime veteran's and their spouse or widow to help offset the cost of long term care expenses.
+Many seniors and their families are unaware of a little-known veteran's benefit available to wartime veteran's and their spouse or widow to help offset the cost of long-term care expenses.
 The program, common referred to as the VA Aid & Attendance program can be a tremendous benefit in offsetting the costs of long-term care.

 - North Carolina Special Assistance.
-This is a State/County need-based programs that in many ways is similar to Medicaid, however, it has its own eligibility and financial rules that vary significantly from the Medicaid rules.
+This is a State/County need-based program that in many ways is similar to Medicaid, however, it has its own eligibility and financial rules that vary significantly from the Medicaid rules.
 For those that qualify, it can be particularly helpful in offsetting the cost of home care or care at an assisted living facility.

 Additional Information on North Carolina Medicaid Assistance for Nursing Home Care: